Creel Township, Ramsey County, North Dakota

 Creel Township is one of 36 townships in Ramsey County, located in the state of North Dakota.
 In the 2020 United States Census, the population was listed at 1,394.

 History

 Before 1900, the city of Devils Lake, now county seat of Ramsey County, was included as part of this township.
 The name of the township was changed from Lake to Creel in 1921.
-The township was entered into the Geographic Names Information System in August of 1997.
+The township was entered into the Geographic Names Information System in August 1997.
 In June 2000, the township split, creating a new territory known as North Creel Township.

 Geography

 Creel Township is located in the southern area of Ramsey County, sharing a notable border with Devils Lake, the county seat of Ramsey County, and Fort Totten, the largest community in Benson County.
 With around 14.6 square miles of land and 15.6 square miles of water, the township has slightly more water than land.
 In total, the township includes around 30.2 square miles of territory.